TEAMuP-dev/HARP/model_validation/README.md

 ### Step 2: add the case to config.yml

 Cases live under `overrides:`, keyed by the model's qualified name, which is its space id or `examples/<example-dir>`.
-Each case has a `name` plus any of three optional fields.
+Each case needs a `name` and takes several optional fields.

-`controls` overrides scalar values by label. `files` substitutes input files by label, with paths taken relative to config.yml, so real inputs belong in `test_data/`. `process_timeout` extends the timeout for that case alone.
+`controls` overrides scalar values by label, and `files` substitutes input files by label, with paths taken relative to config.yml (real inputs belong under `test_data/`).
+`process_timeout` can be overridden at either the model or case level.
+See above for information about `synthesized_inputs` and Step 3 for information about `expect` and `validators`.

 ```yaml
 overrides: